Professional development courses for English language teachers of primary school, secondary school, and adult learners.

 The suite of nine online courses has been specially designed for teachers whose students do not speak English as their first language.
 Under the guidance of leading international teacher trainers, the programme aims to offer you (and colleagues from across the world) a unique, high quality professional development programme.

-Each three-week online course aims to help you to:
+Each four-week online course aims to help you to:

 - refresh and revitalise your teaching strategies and techniques

 - update your classroom skills

 - build up a personalised bank of ready-to-use teaching materials

 - share and reflect on your teaching experience with international colleagues

 Each OTA online summer course comprises an introductory session and five content modules delivered over a four-week period.

 There will be live tutor-led interactive workshops each week, as well as a number of engaging asynchronous tasks that you complete in your own time.

 We anticipate that most live sessions will be held at around 1pm UK time, and will last for 90 minutes, but we will also take into account the various time zones of participants in each course and deliver the live workshops at times that are convenient for the majority of participants.